unknownuserccm/unknownuserccm/README.md

 ## 🛡️ Professional Summary

 Dedicated cybersecurity professional with expertise in defends and vulnerability assessment.
-Basic knowlegde knowledge in AI/ML security applications and digital forensics.
+Basic knowledge in AI/ML security applications and digital forensics.

 <br clear="right"/>